CaiberP/rsrfc/README.md

 You need to download the SAP NW RFC library from SAP and put it in one of the folders in saprfc/ for compliation.

-For execution, you need to ensure LD_LIBRARY_PATH points to the RFC shared library.
+For execution, you need to ensure LD_LIBRARY_PATH (or DYLD_LIBRARY_PATH on the osx flavour of unix) points to the RFC shared library.

 Please see the src/main.rs file for an example that calls RFC_READ_TABLE to fetch a list of user names from the USR02 table.